Lares

 - Personal snacks

 Arrival at the community of Cancha Cancha.
-Rest, coca tea, and local snacks with a host family.
+Rest, coca tea, and local snacks.

 Requirements & What to Bring